polvinc/DHEM/README.md

   <img src="images/periodic_error/periodic-error-measure-6.jpeg" width="32%">
 </p>

-I measure about 22px peak-to-peak amplitude, i.e. <b>about ±22" periodic error</b>.
+I measure about 22px peak-to-peak amplitude, i.e. <b>about ±23" periodic error</b>.

 The periodic error of harmonic gears is naturally greater than that of worm gears.
 This is mainly due to the fact that the pitch circle of the gear is relatively small.
 The datasheet also provides a precision <1.5 arcmin, i.e. 90arcsec.
 Self-guidance is therefore necessary for photography, and unguided photography is possible using short focal length lenses and/or short exposure.
 The ripple is smooth, with no hard points.
 The period is long compared with the few seconds of integration required with a guiding camera.

-If I dare to compare with commercially available harmonic frames, I can see that we're in the right order of magnitude.
-For example, for the ZWO AM5, many different values can be found on the Internet, but the order of magnitude of the periodic error seems to be around ±15" ([ZWO](https://astronomy-imaging-camera.com/tutorials/10-things-you-need-to-know-about-the-custom-am5s-pe-test-report-provided-by-zwo/)).
+If I dare to compare with commercially available harmonic mount, I can see that we're in the right order of magnitude.
+For example, for the ZWO AM5, many different values can be found on the Internet, but the order of magnitude of the periodic error seems to be around ±20" ([ZWO](https://astronomy-imaging-camera.com/tutorials/10-things-you-need-to-know-about-the-custom-am5s-pe-test-report-provided-by-zwo/)).
 For the Rainbow Astro RST-135, it's about ±30" ([Rainbow Astro](https://www.rainbowastro.com/faq-eng/#:~:text=We%20don%27t%20make%20an,length%20lenses%20and%20short%20exposure)).

 The sequence of 180 images was produced between 23h34m17s and 00h11m10s, i.e. 36.9min.
 The stacked image shows about 5 periods of oscillation.
 From this, we can deduce the duration of an oscillation period to be approximately 7.4min.
 The measured period is therefore <b>approximately 440 seconds</b>.
 In fact, if we look at the operation of a harmonic gearbox, the wave generator (attached to input shaft) produces a rotation of 100 turns per 360 degrees on the output shaft.
 For each revolution of the wave generator, we have twice the period of the potential periodic error.
 We can deduce the theoretical period of the periodic error equal to (24x60x60)/(2x100)=432sec.
 We're pretty close to what we roughly measure on the stacked image, which is reassuring!
 We can assume that the period is somewhere around these two values.
 Only the training of a self-guidance model will be able to tell.